AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 #### Sessions 2:
 * More on `pandas` - Groupby operations
 * Machine Learning algorithms: Decision Trees and Random Forest using `scikit-learn`
-* Underfitting and Overfitting to the training dataset, Model cross-validation
+* Underfitting and Overfitting to the training dataset; Model cross-validation
 * Mini-project: Building a prediction model using Election Dataset by [American National Election Study](https://electionstudies.org/) using the above tools and concepts

 #### Sessions 3: